department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-10-MHV-secondary-navigation-research/2023-10-MHV-on-VA.gov-secondary-navigation-conversation-guide.md

 - (_Pay attention to_) Where does participant click first, and why?

-**Task 2 - (from where they last off) Imagine that you have taken some medications for a while.
+**Task 2 - (from where they left off) Imagine that you have taken some medications for a while.
 You want to check which medications need to be renewed, and ask your healthcare team to renew them.**

 _Optional probes - very flexible, adapt as appropriate depending on participant behavior:_
 - What are you thinking as you (_go somewhere, do something_)?